Point Baker Seaplane Base

 Point Baker Seaplane Base is a state owned, public use seaplane base located in Point Baker, a community in the Prince of Wales-Hyder Census Area of the U.S. state of Alaska.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 Facilities and aircraft

-Point Baker Seaplane Base has one seaplane landing area designated N/S with a water surface measuring 4,000 by 250 feet (1,219 x 76 m).
+Point Baker Seaplane Base has one seaplane landing area designated N/S with a water surface measuring 4000 × 250 ft.
 For the 12-month period ending December 31, 2006, the airport had 330 aircraft operations, an average of 27 per month: 91% air taxi and 9% general aviation.